-In Section 2 we introduce some notation and in Section 3 we introduce the basic concepts of networks and kinetics.
-In Section 4, we discuss interaction networks and give examples from the literature.
-Section 5 is concerned with some useful matrix theoretical results and Section 6 introduces the notion of degeneracy and injectivity, two key concepts.
-Section 7 focusses on power-law kinetics.
-In Section 8, we derive a number of results on injectivity for different classes of power-law kinetics.
-These results are extended in Section 9 to broader and more general classes of kinetics.
-In Section 10 we develop a graph-theoretical interpretation of our criteria.
-Sections 11, 12 and 13 are devoted to the relationship between our work and previous work \cite{shinar-conc,banaji-donnell,banaji-craciun2,kaufman}.
-Finally, in Section 14 we show that other types of kinetics could be used in place of power-law kinetics.
+In Section \ref{sec:notation} we introduce some notation and in Section \ref{crns} we introduce the basic concepts of networks and kinetics and Section \ref{sec:factor} presents the general form of the dynamical systems we consider.
+Section \ref{matrixresults} is concerned with some useful theoretical matrix results, and Section \ref{sec:inj} introduces the notion of degeneracy and injectivity, two key concepts.
+Section \ref{gen-mass} and \ref{sec:powerlawinj} focus on power-law kinetics and derive a determinant criterion for injectivity.
+In Section \ref{sec:int}, we discuss influence specifications, give examples from the literature and derive further results on injectivity for families of power-law kinetics.
+These results are extended in Section \ref{general-kinetics} to broader and more general classes of kinetics.
+In Section \ref{graphical_sec} we develop a graph-theoretical interpretation of our criteria.
+Sections \ref{sec:shinar}, \ref{sec:banaji} and \ref{sec:soule} are devoted to the relationship between our work and previous work \cite{shinar-conc,banaji-donnell,banaji-craciun2,kaufman}.
+Finally, in Section \ref{sec:hill} we show that other types of kinetics could be used in place of power-law kinetics.
 To keep the exposition clear in the main text, all proofs are in the Appendix.